 PUT IT ALL BACK & WRITE IT DOWN

-Put it all back, and try your best to make it make sense!
+Put everything back, and try your best to make it make sense!
 Write down every item as you go.
-Here's how I do it:
+Here's how we do it:

 - Start with the least-used, bulkiest stuff at the bottom.